RaphHaddad/blog/content/post/it-depends.md

 title: 'It depends'
 date: 2018-07-02T12:33:00.000+10:00
 draft: false
-tags : [team work, consulting, agile]
+tags : [team work, consulting, agile, language]
 ---

 A few months ago I wrote a post [I Don’t Know](/2018/01/i-dont-know).
 It was a post that explained why being honest about things you don’t know is important, as it builds trust amongst team members.
 I also explained why saying you don’t know something and following it up with a desire to actually take action, in order to gain that knowledge, is important.
 Today, I will talk about the words “it depends”.